whatsa4/js/readme.md

 please email us at `anthony@sns.domains`.

 ### Sui Devnet
 Please note that the Sui devnet updates will require us to update this library to work with the new deployed addresses.
-All you have to do is update this library locally, and it will automatically use the correct addresses.
+Luckily, this feature is built-in and you don't have to continuously update your addreses.
+Instead, it will fetch from our [objects.json](https://github.com/snsdomains/objects.json) repository.

 ## Built to Scale